splunk/observability-workshop/content/en/scenarios/5-understand-impact/3-capture-tags.md

 ## Confirm Tag is Captured Successfully

-After a few minutes, return to **Splunk Observability Cloud** and load one of the traces to confirm that the tags were captured successfully:
+After a few minutes, return to **Splunk Observability Cloud** and load one of the latest traces to confirm that the tags were captured successfully (hint: sort by duration to find the latest traces):

 **![Trace with Attributes](../images/trace_with_attributes.png)**